Sandeep-Petwal/readmes/docs/Typescript.md

 ---
-sidebar_label: 'Vim'
+sidebar_label: 'Typescript'
-title: 'Vim Editor - Complete Guide'
+title: 'Typescript Guide'
-description: 'Comprehensive guide to Vim editor including modes, commands, navigation, editing, and advanced features for efficient text editing.'
+description: 'Beginners friendly guide to TS.'
 ---

+# Typescript

-TypeScript is a statically typed superset of JavaScript.
+### TypeScript is a statically typed superset of JavaScript.
 This means it adds optional static typing to JavaScript, allowing us to catch errors during development rather than at runtime.

 - Superset = everything that js have + additional feature